-'Avengers: Age of Ultron' scores second biggest opening with $187.7 million
+'Avengers: Age of Ultron' Scores Second Biggest Opening With $187.7 million

-LOS ANGELES (Variety.com) - "Avengers: Age of Ultron" scored the second-biggest domestic opening in history this weekend, kicking off summer blockbuster season with a mammoth $187.7 million (123.97 million pounds) debut.
+LOS ANGELES (Variety.com) - "Avengers: Age of Ultron" scored the second-biggest domestic opening in history this weekend, kicking off summer blockbuster season with a mammoth $187.7 million debut.

 Globally, the film is a juggernaut, pulling in an estimated $627 million in 12 days of release.
 At that pace, "Avengers: Age of Ultron" should pass $1 billion, particularly after it opens in China on May 12.

-One record remained tantalisingly out of grasp for Captain America, Iron Man and company, however.
+One record remained tantalizingly out of grasp for Captain America, Iron Man and company, however.
 Going into the weekend many analysts predicted that "Avengers: Age of Ultron" would top the $207.4 million haul posted in 2012 by the first film in the super-team series.
-That box office high-water mark will stand... at least until "Star Wars: The Force Awakens" lands in theatres this Christmas.
+That box office high-water mark will stand... at least until "Star Wars: The Force Awakens" lands in theaters this Christmas.

 Part of the issue may have been weaker reviews than the first "Avengers" film, as well as competition from the NBA playoffs, the Kentucky Derby and the hotly anticipated boxing match between Floyd Mayweather Jr. and Manny Pacquiao.